abenkhadra/gosat/README.md

 elapsed time (seconds), minimum found, and status code returned by `nlopt`.
 The minimum found should be zero in case of `sat`.
 Use option `-smtlib-output` for conventional solver output which is more succinct.

+Note that goSAT is an incomplete solver which means that we can not prove an instance to be `unsat` even if it's actually so.
+Therefore, goSAT reports back either `sat` or `unknown`.
+Being incomplete, gives goSAT an edge in efficiency over conventional solvers like `z3` and `mathsat`.
+However, this also restricts the application domains of goSAT.

 ## Model validation